noby-y/Infini-Wisp-Calculator/README.md

 ## General Information

 This is a *brutefore* calculator of infini-wisps for Noita.
-It is recomended to have a decent CPU to calcualtion time.
+It is recomended to have a decent CPU to reduce calculation time.

 ## Features
 - Outputs all possible permutations of modifier set [^1]